szczyglis-dev/py-gpt/README.md

 - with **Use IPython** enabled, the model receives only `ipython_exec`, `ipython_sys_exec`, and `ipython_kernel_restart`;
 - with **Use IPython** disabled, the model receives only `python_exec`, `python_exec_file`, and `python_sys_exec`.

 The two execution tool sets are never exposed together.
-The HTML Canvas tools `html_render_output` and `html_get_output` are independent of this selection.

 **IPython:** IPython is the recommended execution mode because it keeps kernel state between calls and supports iterative workflows, data analysis, and IPython magic/shell syntax such as `!pip install <package_name>`.
 Use `ipython_exec` for Python code and `ipython_sys_exec` for shell/system commands in the same runtime environment.